 After price of core curriculum choice is deducted, leftover funds can be used for supplemental curriculum, laptop lease, and extracurricular activities.

-- Items purchased with the learning fund are property of Epic.
+- No. Items purchased with the Learning Fund are property of Epic.

 - All items must be returned to Epic once the student exits the Epic One-on-One Program.

 - For obvious reasons, though, music lessons, dance lessons and such cannot be returned.

 What is the process for accessing the Learning Fund?